kolynzb/nest-store/README.md

 - add linter formatter for hbs

 - Consider Using `nest-i18n` - fro internationalization

+- TIP: Always try to access your entity/model attributes through getters and setters.
+It will make it easier to add functionalities in the future.
+You can even include a new rule saying that entities/models’ attributes must be accessed through their corresponding getters and setters (in your architectural rules document)

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>
 </p>